 Success for NexGen is yet to be defined.
 We are an ever involving project that has not realized its full potential as yet.

-Personally, nothing gives me greater pleasure than providing a conduit for our artists to do what they most love to do, which is to harness the power of sound to create create music - freely and mostly on their terms.
-We represent artists from various different walks of life, ethnicities and gender identities.
+Personally, nothing gives me greater pleasure than providing a conduit for our artists to do what they most love to do, which is to harness the power of sound to create music - freely and mostly on their terms.
+We represent artists from various different walks of life, ethnicities, and gender identities.
 It doesn’t matter to us who you are or where you come from, as long as the music is on point and fits our overall direction, you are family.

 Nobody needs me to tripe on about how being an artist is tougher than ever before.
 We all know this and also that is not going to get any easier anytime soon.
-One of the things that is important to us as a label is to ensure that every current/potential artist on our roster receives the support that they need to maintain a career in music, within the budgets that we are working with.
+One of the things that are important to us as a label is to ensure that every current/potential artist on our roster receives the support that they need to maintain a career in music, within the budgets that we are working with.
 Again, going back to our theory of music being undervalued, undervaluing the art of music is to undervalue the artist as the creator.

 I would say that my primary piece of advice is not to undervalue the importance of working with a record label.
-Our current age of “DIY” has no doubt presented opportunities for artists to go it alone as independents - BUT - it has become very noisy out there…Labels still play a very important part in launching and sustaining artists careers.
-Besides this, I would say that artists need to have ample amounts of determination, perseverance and tenacity if they are going to “make it.”
+Our current age of “DIY” has no doubt presented opportunities for artists to go it alone as independents - BUT - it has become very noisy out there…Labels still play a very important part in launching and sustaining artists' careers.
+Besides this, I would say that artists need to have ample amounts of determination, perseverance, and tenacity if they are going to “make it.”
 Be original with your art and network your socks off!

 Gosh, I am probably not the best person to answer this one as our focus is so niche and tilted towards the underground and cross-mainstream.
-I believe that we all have our own individual perceptions of success, however, the ultimate measurement will likely always be how financially successful your are.
+I believe that we all have our own individual perceptions of success, however, the ultimate measurement will likely always be how financially successful you are.
 I do not believe there is any getting away from this.